 - A component typically has one or more input and output ports.
-Each port is externally connected to a neighboring component, its parent or subcomponents. - A MSR (Mode Switch Request) is received/sent via the input/output port p^{MSR} , dedicated to mode switch related interactions between parent and child. - The internal MSL defines how the component performs its own mode switch and also controls its own behavior.
+Each port is externally connected to a neighboring component, its parent or subcomponents. - For a primitive component, a MSR(Mode Switch Request) is received/sent via the input/output port pMSR, dedicated to its mode switch related interactions with its parent.
+A composite component has the same type of port pMSR and it also has another port pMSR that is dedicated to the communication with its subcomponents during mode switch. - The internal MSL defines how the component performs its own mode switch and also controls its own behavior.
 It will be described by algorithms in Section III. - The configuration of a primitive component consists of its running status (executing or deactivated) and mode-specific behavior/code.
 The configuration of a composite component consists of its running status, executing subcomponents, connections in use between ports of its subcomponents and connections in use between its own ports and the ports of its subcomponents.